MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

             claimName: "${APPLICATION_NAME}"
 ```

+### Security context

-Then we define the **securityContext** to allow JupyterLab to run as root, this is not required for most applications, just a specificity of the official Jupyter images to run with root privileges.
+Then we define the **securityContext** to allow JupyterLab to run as root, this is **not required for most applications**, just a specificity of the official Jupyter images to run with root privileges.

 ```yaml
         securityContext: